 And for those who would rather sip beer than wine, Adelaide Hills is home to numerous craft breweries.
 Lobethal Bierhaus features all-grain microbrews, a cellar door and tasting room and a restaurant featuring locally-sourced foods and brew pairing.
 Additionally, Grumpy’s Brewhaus serves traditional European brews made with imported malts and hops and local Mount Lofty water.
 And at Gulf Brewery, boutique beers are produced in their cellar door and can be sampled along with artisanal cheeses, local meats and olives.

 2. Kangaroo Island

-Kangaroo Island is a short 40-minute flight from Adelaide.
+A short 40-minute flight, a Kangaroo Island day trip from Adelaide is definitely doable.
 Although it is easily accessible and offers much in terms of wildlife, beautiful beaches and world-class wines, the destination remains largely untouched, making it even more appealing.
 For a great view of the island, climb to the top of Prospect Hill – Kangaroo Island’s highest point – by walking up 512 wooden steps.
 It’s worth it, as the top awards views of Pelican Lagoon, Pennington Bay, American River, the Southern Ocean and sometimes even Mount Lofty in the Adelaide Hills.

 While grape vines have been growing on Kangaroo Island since 1837, it wasn’t until 2001 that it was declared an official wine region.
 Today, there are 30 growers and 200 hectares of vineyards.
 The temperate climate of the island allows for slow ripening grapes, which leads to wines with vivid colors and intense fruit flavors.
 Whether you choose to partake in one of the wine trails or just visit cellar doors on your own, expect sustainable varietals and quality over quantity.